UltraChip/bookman/README.md

 ## Dependencies
 - Access to a working Ollama server: You can use pretty much any language model you want, but it must be running on an Ollama server which you have API access to.
 I recommend you use a locally-hosted server for optimal performance.
 - Ollama Python module: Can be installed via PIP or whatever your favorite package manager is.
+- PrettyTable Python module: Can be installed via PIP or whatever your favorite package manager is.
 - SQLite3
 - Soft Requirement: a *nix operating system.
 By default, BookMan leverages /usr/share/dict/words as its reference dictionary.
 If you want to run this program on Windows then you'll need to download your own word list and point to it in the config file.